OctopusDeploy/blog/blog/2021-05/powershell-classes/index.md

 ---
 title: Using classes in custom Step Templates
-description: Learn how to implement a class in a custom Step Template
+description: Learn how to implement a class in a custom Step Template.
 author: shawn.sesna@octopus.com
 visibility: private
 published: 2022-05-03-1400